-Grove City Library is not currently putting the curbside table outside the front doors, but curbside service will be available indefinitely.
+Grove City Library will offer curbside service indefinitely.
 Call the library at the number on the sign, 320-857-2550, if you’d like your materials brought outside.
 Have your library card number ready.

 Library staff can hand your bag of library materials to you on the sidewalk or bring it to your vehicle parked in front of the library.
 Let us know where you’d like us to bring it when you call.